ada173/solidity-template-foundry-hardhat/README.md

-# solidity-template-foundry-hardhat
+# Solidity template
- solidity template for foundry and hardhat
+solidity template with foundry and hardhat